totalspectrum/spin2cpp/doc/general.md

 ## Optimizations

 Listed below are optimizations which may be enabled on the command line or on a per-function basis.
+The general optimization level may be specified by a number: 0 for no optimizations, 1 for basic (reliable) optimizations, and 2 for additional optimizations. `-Os` is generally equivalent to `-O1`, but favors size over speed (and may enable a few additional space optimizations).

 ### Multiplication conversion (always)